 Most sources chose tempera paint powder for coloring their chalk, but I couldn't find it very easily around here and didn't want to have to buy any specifically for this purpose.
 I was in a bit of a hurry or I would have ordered a bottle online.

-Instead, I chose to use some food coloring that I had sitting around the house.
+Instead, the first time I made this chalk, I chose to use some food coloring that I had sitting around the house.
 The color isn't as bright as I would imagine a powdered tempera paint would be, but it served it's purpose well enough.
 Using gel food colorings may also result in a stronger color.
 This was an old color that I had sitting around and that I wanted to use up.

 How to shape your sidewalk chalk